videojs/videojs-contrib-ads/README.md

 ### Deprecated events

+The following events are slated for removal from contrib-ads and will have no special behavior once removed.
+These events should no longer be used in integrating ad plugins.
+Replacements are provided for matching functionality that will continue to be supported.

-* `contentupdate` (EVENT) -- Replaced by `contentchanged`, which is more reliable.
+* `contentupdate` (EVENT) -- In the future, contrib-ads will no longer trigger this event.
+Listen to the new `contentchanged` event instead; it is is more reliable.
-* `adscanceled` (EVENT) -- Intended to cancel all ads, it was never fully implemented.
-Instead, use `nopreroll` and `nopostroll`.
+* `adscanceled` (EVENT) -- In the future, this event will no longer result in special behavior in contrib-ads.
+It was intended to cancel all ads, but it was never fully implemented.
+Instead, trigger `nopreroll` and `nopostroll`.
-* `adserror` (EVENT) -- This event skips prerolls when seen before a preroll ad break.
-It skips postrolls if called after contentended and before a postroll ad break.
+* `adserror` (EVENT) -- In the future, this event will no longer result in special behavior in contrib-ads.
+Today, this event skips prerolls when seen before a preroll ad break.
+It skips postrolls if seen after contentended and before a postroll ad break.
 It ends linear ad mode if seen during an ad break.
 These behaviors should be replaced using `skipLinearAdMode` and `endLinearAdMode` in the ad integration.
-The event isn't being "removed" in any sense because contrib-ads does not trigger this event, so integrations may continue to use it for other purposes.

 ### Public Methods